RetroDECK/ES-DE/USERGUIDE.md

 **Theme aspect ratio**

-Non-legacy theme sets could optionally be optimized for different screen aspect ratios.
-ES-DE supports 16:9, 16:10, 3:2, 4:3, 5:4, 21:9 and 32:9 in both horizontal and vertical orientation, but it's completely up to the theme author which of these are actually supported by the theme set.
+Themes could optionally be optimized for different screen aspect ratios.
+ES-DE supports 16:9, 16:10, 3:2, 4:3, 5:4, 21:9 and 32:9 in both horizontal and vertical orientation, but it's completely up to the theme author which of these are actually supported by the theme.
 It's normally best to leave this setting at _Automatic_ in which case ES-DE will automatically select the aspect ratio that most closely matches the screen resolution.
-The _Automatic_ option is however only available if the theme set supports at least two aspect ratios.
+The _Automatic_ option is however only available if the theme supports at least two aspect ratios.

 **Theme transitions**

-Transition animations to play when navigating between gamelists, between systems in the System view and between the system and gamelist views.
-It's normally recommended to keep this setting at its default _Automatic_ value as that allows per-variant transitions, assuming the theme author has included support for that in their theme set.
-For example there could be multiple theme-defined transition entries to choose from, or there could be the possibility to make a selection between the built-in _Instant_, _Slide_ and _Fade_ transitions (although these options could have been disabled from the theme configuration).
+Transition animations to play when navigating between different gamelists, between systems in the system view and between the system and gamelist views.
+It's up to the theme author to define what to include for this option.
+Technically these can be any combination of _instant_, _slide_ or _fade_ transitions.
 If there are no user-selectable transitions avaialable the setting will be grayed out.

-**Legacy gamelist view style**

-Sets the view style to _Automatic, Basic, Detailed or Video_ for legacy themes.
-See the description [above](USERGUIDE.md#gamelist-view) in this document for more information regarding view styles. _Variants_ have replaced gamelist view styles for non-legacy themes so this option will be grayed out if a modern theme set has been selected.

-**Legacy theme transitions**

-Transition animations to play when navigating between gamelists, between systems on the system view carousel and between the system and gamelist views.
-Can be set to _Instant_, _Slide_ or _Fade_.
-Only applicable for legacy themes as current theme sets let the theme author define transition animations in a more fine-grained manner.
-Therefore this option will be grayed out if a non-legacy theme set has been selected.

 **Quick system select**